NTDesnoyers/memry-OS/replit.md

-# Ninja OS - Relationship Intelligence Platform
+# Flow OS - Relationship Intelligence Platform

 ## Overview
-Ninja OS is a single-user personal business operating system designed for real estate professionals using the Ninja Selling methodology.
+Flow OS is a single-user personal business operating system designed for real estate professionals focused on relationship-based selling.
 It integrates Weekly Meeting Agenda (WMA), FORD relationship tracking, client intelligence, business execution, and deal management.
-The platform acts as a central source of truth for Ninja Selling workflows, prioritizing efficiency for tasks like WMA completion and FORD interaction logging.
+The platform acts as a central source of truth for relationship selling workflows, prioritizing efficiency for tasks like WMA completion and FORD interaction logging.
 It functions as an intelligent reference system based on Getting Things Done (GTD) principles, integrating with external task managers like Todoist.
 The project aims to provide an AI Chief of Staff experience, offering anticipatory intelligence, network insights, reflective analysis, memory augmentation, decision support, and skill development to enhance relationship management and business strategy.

 ## User Preferences
 Preferred communication style: Simple, everyday language.